eaifrrw/sc-how-to/docs/parallel_jobs.md

 - Access to an SGE-grid cluster.
 - Necessary permissions to submit jobs.
 - Required modules (e.g., OpenMPI) installed on the cluster.
+- Use `module avail` to check available software and libraries.

 ## 7.2 Job Submission Script